 Q: Does the Chamber partner with other economic development organizations?

 A: Economic development is the shared responsibility of many private and public organizations.
 We collaborate with local, state and national chambers of commerce and partner with other business, nonprofit organizations and economic development agencies to create a unified vision for the Mid-Atlantic region and to advance economic, workforce and community development.
-Also, we encourage and try to seek the cooperation of local and state governments in solving regional problems such as the restoration of the Chesapeake Bay, workforce development, basic research and technology transfer from universities and government, air quality improvement, strengthening and diversifying our transportation infrastructure, emergency preparedness, etc.
+Also, we encourage and try to seek the cooperation of local and state governments in solving regional problems such as the restoration of the Chesapeake Bay, workforce development, basic research and technology transfer from universities and government, education, air quality improvement, strengthening and diversifying our transportation infrastructure, emergency preparedness, etc.

 Q: Do I need to be a minority-owned business to join the Chamber?